 Conjoining the belief that God has not wronged those he has created with the claim that God’s world choice is motivated by the virtue of grace rather than by a defect in character, we have the outline of a full theodicy.
-In sum, the postulated justifying goods of Non-Identity Theodicy are individual human persons, and accepting evil and suffering as an inevitable consequence of attaining these goods is consistent with so long as the human persons are brought into existence because God desires to love them, they could not have existed without the actual divine policy of evil and suffering allowance, and they are offered very worthwhile lives overall.
+In sum, the postulated justifying goods of Non-Identity Theodicy are individual human persons, and accepting evil and suffering as an inevitable consequence of attaining these goods is consistent with divine morality and virtue so long as the human persons are brought into existence because God desires to love them, they could not have existed without the actual divine policy of evil and suffering allowance, and they are offered very worthwhile lives overall.